Abstracts are due by 11:59 PST, January 26, 2018

 Please review the abstract guidelines before submitting an abstract.

-The Canadian Association of Psychosocial Oncology (CAPO) is now accepting abstracts for posters, papers, and workshops for the 32nd Annual Meeting to be held in Vancouver, British Columbia from May 3-5, 2017.
-The conference theme is “Leadership, Practice and Research: Weaving it all together.”
+The Canadian Association of Psychosocial Oncology (CAPO) is now accepting abstracts for posters, papers, and workshops for the 33rd Annual Meeting to be held in Toronto, Ontario on May 30 to June 1, 2018.
+The conference theme is “Tailored & Targeted Interventions – The New Psychosocial Frontier.”

 We invite abstracts on a range of topics in cancer care ranging from prevention and early diagnosis, to treatment and palliation.
-This year’s conference theme, ‘Leadership, Practice and Research: Weaving it all together,” offers the opportunity to explore inter-relationships between leadership, clinical excellence and translational research in providing the best cancer care and psychosocial support for cancer patients, family members and survivors.
-The conference organizing committee invites submissions that fit with this broad theme as well as the following special themes described below:
+This year’s conference offers the opportunity to explore inter-relationships between leadership, clinical excellence and translational research in providing the best cancer care and psychosocial support for cancer patients, family members and survivors.

 Conference objectives include: